 Teacher training is a significant investment, but there’s often funding available to help you.
-There are various PGCE funding sources to support you through your training programme depending on the route you’ve chosen, the specialism you want to teach, and your personal circumstances.
+There are various PGCE funding sources to support you through your training programme depending on the route you’ve chosen and your personal circumstances.
 Use the links on this page to get more information.

 School Direct Training Finance